kerrmarin/KMMSmileyStrength/README.md

 ### Cocoapods (Recommended)

-1. Add `pod 'KMMSmileyStrength` to your Podfile.
+1. Add `pod 'KMMSmileyStrength'` to your Podfile.
 2. Run `pod install`

 Then add `flaticon.ttf` to the project's info.plist under `Fonts provided by application`